 All hard inquiries require consent.
-This means that every time a lender wants to check your credit to decide whether or not they want to approve of your application, they must acquire your consent.
+This means that every time a lender wants to check your credit to decide whether or not they want to approve your application, they must acquire your consent.
 If the lender pulls a hard inquiry without your permission, it is considered a violation of FCRA.
-Even if the pull will not affect credit score, businesses must acquire consent (otherwise, it’s an FCRA violation).
+Even if the pull will not affect credit scores, businesses must acquire consent (otherwise, it’s an FCRA violation).

-Some employers might check applicant’s credit report to perform a background check.
+Some employers might check an applicant’s credit report to perform a background check.
 Before pulling your credit report for a background check, they must receive consent to do so.
 Some applications have checkboxes that state that you are agreeing to the soft credit inquiry the employer may pull.
 Checking boxes that state something like this only allows employers for soft inquiries.

 This means that the employer cannot use the checkbox to justify any hard inquiries on your credit report in the future.
 If you believe that an employer has pulled your credit without your permission, talk to a lawyer to see how you can be compensated for it.

 Speak To An FCRA Attorney For Legal Advice

 When you spot illegal activities with your credit report, it can be tough and confusing to take legal action against the violators, especially against big corporations that have experience in dealing with these kinds of accusations.
 Trying to resolve your issue alone without the right knowledge can take you a long time and might even hurt you instead.

 This is why it is recommended to speak with an FCRA attorney to see what your options are.
 It is always helpful to hear what experienced attorneys’ recommendations are.

 If you are dealing with companies, landlords, or employers who are violating the FCRA and would like to hear professional legal advice, call our lawyers to see what legal advice they might have for your specific type of situation.
 Our experienced FCRA lawyers offer free legal advice when you call.